rackerlabs/support-how-to/content/how-to/cloud-networks/basic-network-troubleshooting/index.md

 ---
 permalink: basic-network-troubleshooting/
-audit_date:
+audit_date: '2021-04-28'
 title: Basic Network Troubleshooting
 type: article
 created_date: '2011-03-16'
 created_by: Rackspace Support
-last_modified_date: '2016-01-13'
+last_modified_date: '2021-04-28'
-last_modified_by: Stephanie Fillmon
+last_modified_by: Ana Corpus
 product: Cloud Networks
 product_url: cloud-networks
 ---

-Networking issues can be problematic when working on a remote server.
-If you accidentally break your Cloud Server's networking capabilities, you may find yourself locked out of any remote connection.
-However, many networking problems can be solved by logging into the web console (through your The Rackspace Cloud Control Panel) and running a few simple commands.
+This how-to provides Linux commands for basic network troubleshooting of the Cloud Server by using the web console in the Rackspace Cloud Control Panel.

-### ip addr show
+### _ip addr show_ command

-ip addr show is a basic network information and configuration tool.
-On a working Cloud Server, its output may look something like this:
+The **ip addr show** command shows the ip configuration of the Cloud Server.
+In the following example, the _eth0_ and _eth1_ interfaces are configured and _up_:

     # ip addr show
     eth0      Link encap:Ethernet  HWaddr 40:40:d9:xx:xx:xx